Educating Future Leaders at Benedict College

 President’s Fellow Guidelines:

-- The Fellows program will commence in the spring semester and end at the finish of the Fall semester in December.
+- The Fellows program will commence in the Fall semester and end at the finish of the Spring semester in May.

 - First year through third year, male, Benedict College students are eligible

 - Must attend a total of 6 Foundation events throughout year

 - Foundation staff meeting